Simon Girty: Later years

-After the Revolutionary War had draw to a close, Girty married and settled on the Canadian side of the Detroit River in what would eventually become Upper Canada.
-His wife was 19-year-old Catherine Malott who had been taken captive three years earlier.
+After the Revolutionary War had drawn to a close, Girty married and settled on the Canadian side of the Detroit River in what would eventually become Upper Canada.
+His wife was 19-year-old Catherine Malott, who had been taken captive three years earlier.
 Catherine's mother had asked Girty to find her daughter.
-He found Catherine living in a Shawnee village and by the time he returned her to her mother they were in love.
+He found Catherine living in a Shawnee village, and by the time he returned her to her mother, they were in love.
 Girty married Catherine in August 1784.
 Four of their children survived to adulthood.

-Girty left the British Indian Department in 1795 but for the next few years was occasionally asked to serve as an interpreter.
-He hired men to farm his land including Indigenous people and often paid for their labor with rum.
+Girty left the British Indian Department in 1795, but was occasionally asked to serve as an interpreter.
+He hired men to farm his land, including Indigenous people, and often paid for their labor with rum.
 Girty drank heavily and increasingly suffered from debilitating headaches caused by the wound that Brant had given him.
-Catherine left Girty in 1798 but they later reconciled.
+Catherine left Girty in 1798, but they later reconciled.
 In 1800, he broke either his leg or ankle in a fall and was left with a permanent limp.
-By 1809 he had begun to lose his sight.
+By 1809, he had begun to lose his sight.
 During the War of 1812, Girty's son Thomas, who had joined the Essex militia, died of a fever reportedly contracted after rescuing a wounded militia officer during the Battle of Maguaga in August 1812.
-In 1813, when the British retreated from Amherstburg, Girty abandoned his home and spent the remainder of the war living at Burlington.
+In 1813, when the British retreated from Amherstburg, Girty abandoned his home and spent the remainder of the war living at Burlington, Ontario.
 Girty died on 18 February 1818, aged 77, and was buried with military honors on his farm.